Mitigating errors in state preparation and measurement with noncomputational states: Discussion and Conclusion

 We propose to learn the state-preparation error with a RabiEF experiment which requires either a slow passive reset or a fast active qutrit reset.
 This fits well with recent developments since error correction requires a strong suppression of leakage which can be achieved through appropriate qutrit resets~\cite{Battistel2021, Miao2023}.
 Importantly, our work requires the transmon to stay within its first three levels.
 Therefore, we do not capture effects where the transmon may escape from this subspace~\cite{Khezri2023} or even confined states~\cite{Lescanne2019}.
 Here, we believe that operating transmons in such regimes should be avoided.

 Our work leverages a non-computational state of transmon qubits.
-However, the work should generalize to other hardware platforms that have non-computational states.
+However, we expect the work should generalize to other hardware platforms that have addressable non-computational states.
 These may be found in, for instance, solid state electron spin qutrits~\cite{Fu2022, Guo2024} and trapped ions~\cite{Klimov2003}.
 An analytical treatment of the impact of all errors in the measurements and how they propagate to the mitigated observables would be a useful extension of the numerical analysis in Appendix~\ref{appendix:meas_sensitivity}.
-In addition, future work may also explore generalizations of the qubit readout model to a full qutrit model and the subsequent impact on noise learnability.
+In addition, future work may also explore generalizations of the qubit readout model to a full qutrit model, including measurement-induced leakage, and the subsequent impact on noise learnability~\cite{blok2021,hazra2025benchmarking}.
+In our work we show noise models for up to two correlated qubits undergoing measurement.
+Generalizing our protocol and noise model to include correlations between more qubits and with idle qubits should allow for more accurate error mitigation on systems where strong correlations occur~\cite{gupta2024probabilistic, Govia2025, Beale2023, van2023probabilistic}.

-In summary, non-computational states allow us to overcome no-go theorems that hold when the learning framework is restricted to the computational sub-space.
+In summary, non-computational states allow us to overcome no-go theorems that hold when the learning framework is restricted to the computational subspace.
 As a result, we can fully specify degrees of freedom of noise models that are fundamentally unlearnable when restricted to qubit circuits.
 We illustrate this by separately mitigating state and preparation errors.
 Crucially, this is also possible without a slow passive reset of the quantum computer when a noisy qutrit reset is available.

-\emph{Note added} While completing this project, we became aware of related work by S. Chen \emph{et al.}~\cite{Chen2025b}, in which the authors also leverage non-computational states of the transmon.
+\emph{Note added:} Recently we became aware of related work by S. Chen \emph{et al.}~\cite{Chen2025b}, in which the authors also leverage non-computational states of the transmon.